 I am a sociologist and conduct research for publication in academic journals and books.
-Currently I am working on research projects on Albania.
+Currently I am working on research projects on Albania and Poland.

 On graduation, the award of a Norwegian Government Scholarship to spend a year at the University of Oslo enabled me to start doing research.
 During four subsequent years in Norway I taught for a year (in Norwegian) in a rural primary school in North Norway prior to doing fieldwork there.
 Then I had invaluable hands-on experience of research, working in a lowly capacity for the late Stein Rokkan at the Christian Michelsen Institute and the University of Bergen.
 This was followed by academic research posts at the Institute of Education, University of London, the University of Birmingham and Trinity College Dublin.

 My research in Norway took as its starting point movements of population in rural areas of the north and the changes that were taking place in the 1960s in both the settlement pattern and the local economy.
 There are references to some of the resulting publications and conference papers elsewhere on this site.

 Since the mid-1990s, my attention has turned to Albania, to both recent developments and to the period from independence in 1912 to 1939.
 I have done extensive ethnographic research in several rural areas in the south of the country, studying how people, especially women, were restructuring their lives in the period after the downfall of communism.
 Some of this work is published and there is more to come.